nicolieng/giftcard/README.md

 - Built reproducible workflows for data preprocessing, model training, evaluation, and visualization.

 ## 📈 Outcomes & Impact
-Using time series models (ARIMA, SARIMA, Prophet), we achieved an X% improvement in forecast accuracy compared to previous methods.
+Using time series models (ARIMA, SARIMA, Prophet), we achieved an 14% improvement in forecast accuracy compared to previous methods.
 This enabled the Finance team to:

-Accurately project monthly gift card purchases across 4 currencies for the rest of 2022.
+- Accurately project monthly gift card purchases across 4 currencies for the rest of 2022.

-Optimize cash flow management and adjust inventory levels in anticipation of seasonal spikes.
+- Optimize cash flow management and adjust inventory levels in anticipation of seasonal spikes.

-Support more informed budgeting and marketing decisions for key promotional periods.
+- Support more informed budgeting and marketing decisions for key promotional periods.

-Identify a trend of increased demand during Q4, allowing stakeholders to proactively plan resources.
+- Identify a trend of increased demand during Q4, allowing stakeholders to proactively plan resources.